jake-fox/ts3install/README.md

-# ts3-ts6 Ubuntu 24.04LTS auto installer
+# ts3-ts6 Server, Ubuntu 24.04LTS auto installer

 Paste this in your terminal